 Recorded On: Wednesday, June 6, 2018

 Clinical Genetic testing requires a complex analysis using the totality of our knowledge about the clinical relevance of a variant and a gene.
 This includes bioinformatic evidence as well as clinical evidence.
 The ACMG Guidelines provided a framework in which to score variants based on this evidence, and while some of those scoring criteria require close consultation of the clinical context for a given patient, much of it can be automated.

-In this webcast, we review how VSClinical automates the ACMG scoring guidelines while integrating the collective lab expertise from previously classified variants and preferences about genes.
+In this webcast, we review how VSClinical streamlines the ACMG scoring guidelines while integrating the collective lab expertise from previously classified variants and preferences about genes.
 We will cover:

 - Using the ACMG Auto Classifier as part the filtering strategy for gene panels and trio workflows

 - How gene preferences such as the default transcript, inheritance model, and disorder are updated and saved from VSClinical and used in all future analysis

 - How the per-variant recommendation engine builds on the auto-classification with descriptive reasons for answering each criterion yes or no

 - Using the auto-interpretation to present the evidence for all scored criteria in a human-readable paragraph